Non-Asymptotic Performance of Social Machine Learning Under Limited Data: The social machine learning (SML) strategy

-for some loss function $\phi$ that satisfies the following conditions. \begin{assump}[\textbf{Conditions on the loss function}] The loss function $\phi:\mathbb{R}\mapsto\mathbb{R}_{+}$ is convex, non-increasing and differentiable at $0$ with $\phi^\prime(0)<0$.
-Also, it is $L_{\phi}$-Lipschitz. \end{assump} This assumption guarantees the loss function $\phi$ to be \emph{classification-calibrated} (see Theorem 2 in \cite{bartlett2006convexity}), which implies that the function $\widetilde{\bm{f}}_k$ will be Bayes-risk optimal when there is an infinite number of training samples, i.e., $N_k\to\infty$ in \eqref{eq: empirical risk}.
-Put differently, $\widetilde{\bm{f}}_k(h)$ and $c_k(h)$ will have the same sign for any feature vector $h\in\mathcal{H}_k$.
+In this formulation, the function $f_k$ applied to the feature vector $\widetilde{\h}_{k,n}$ generates an estimate for the true label $\widetilde{\gammab}_{k,n}$.
+As is common for many loss functions in learning theory, the loss tends to be a function of the product of the true label and its estimate, as seen in the argument of $\Phi(\cdot)$ in \eqref{eq: empirical risk}.
+This form holds for logistic classifiers as well as for softmax constructions in neural networks.
+We impose the following standard condition on the loss function $\Phi(\cdot)$. \begin{assump}[\textbf{Conditions on the loss function}] The loss function $\Phi(\cdot):\mathbb{R}\mapsto\mathbb{R}_{+}$ is convex, non-increasing and differentiable at $0$ with $\Phi^\prime(0)<0$.
+Also, it is $L_{\Phi}$-Lipschitz. \end{assump} This assumption guarantees that the loss function $\Phi$ is \emph{classification-calibrated} (see Theorem 2 in \cite{bartlett2006convexity}).
+And therefore, the resulting function $\widetilde{\bm{f}}_k$ will be Bayes-risk optimal, meaning that the sign of $\widetilde{\bm{f}}_k(h)$ and $c_k(h)$ will be the same for any feature vector $h\in\mathcal{H}_k$ when the number of training samples $N_k$ goes to infinity.
 Due to this useful property, classification-calibrated loss functions are extensively utilized for classification tasks in the literature.
-In \cite{bordignon2021learning}, the logistic loss $\phi_{\sf {log}}(x)=\log(1+e^{-x})$ is considered.
-It is clear that $\phi_{\sf {log}}$ satisfies all the conditions of Assumption \ref{assump: risk function} with $L_\phi = 1$.
-In addition to the logistic loss, Assumption \ref{assump: risk function} covers many other widely-used loss functions, including the exponential loss $\phi(x)=e^{-x}$ used in AdaBoost and related boosting algorithms \cite{freund1997decision,friedman2000additive}, the hinge loss $\phi(x)=\max(0,1-x)$ used in support vector machines \cite{cortes1995support}, and the truncated quadratic loss $\phi(x)=\{\max(0,1-x)\}^2$.
-All results of this paper are presented considering a generic loss function $\phi$ under Assumption \ref{assump: risk function}.
+The work \cite{bordignon2023learning} focused solely on the logistic loss $\Phi(x)=\log(1+e^{-x})$, which satisfies all the conditions of Assumption \ref{assump: risk function} with $L_\Phi = 1$.
+However, in addition to the logistic loss, Assumption \ref{assump: risk function} covers many other widely-used loss functions, including the exponential loss $\Phi(x)=e^{-x}$ used in boosting algorithms \cite{freund1997decision,friedman2000additive}, and the hinge loss $\Phi(x)=\max(0,1-x)$ used in support vector machines \cite{cortes1995support}.
+In this paper, we will consider generic loss functions $\Phi(\cdot)$ under Assumption \ref{assump: risk function} and will not be limited to the logistic loss.
+We also consider more general classifier structures that belong to a general class of \emph{bounded} real-valued functions $\mathcal{F}_k$.
+The following assumption on the function $f_k$ is imposed. \begin{assump}[\textbf{Boundedness of functions}] There exists a constant $\beta>0$ such that $\forall h\in\mathcal{H}_k$, $\abs{f_k(h)}\leq\beta$ for each agent $k\in\mathcal{K}$ and each function $f_k\in\mathcal{F}_k$. \end{assump} After the training phase, the learned function $\widetilde{\bm{f}}_k$ resulting from solving \eqref{eq: trained f_k} at agent $k$ (e.g., by using a stochastic gradient algorithm or backpropagation) can turn out to be biased.
+This means the following.
+If we refer to \eqref{eq: logit function}, we expect the log-odds to be positive when the true label is $+1$ and negative otherwise.
+In other words, if evaluated over many feature vectors $h\in{\cal H}_k$, we expect the values of $c_k(h)$ to be more or less uniformly distributed between positive and negative values.
+Due to biases and distortions introduced during training, this ``uniform'' split may be perturbed.
+One useful step is to center the learned log-odds by removing its mean.
+For this reason, the ultimate estimate for $c_k(h)$ is the following centered quantity, which we now denote by $\widetilde{\c}_k(h)$: